GingerKiwi/GingerKiwi/README.md

 ---

+**I Can Legally Work In**

+- 🇨🇦 Canada: I was born here.
+- 🇳🇿 New Zealand/Aotearoa.
+I'm a New Zealand (Kiwi) citizen by birthright. (parent from NZ)
+- 🇬🇧 The UK.
+I'm eligable for a UK Ancestry visa becuase my Nana was from Newcastle, and my grandfather from N.Ireland.
+- 🇦🇺 Australia, and The Cook Islands, because I'm a 🇳🇿 Kiwi (not 🥝kiwi fruit!)
+---

 **My Favourite Quote Is:**

 >**🧶 "Knitting is at its fundamentals, a binary code featuring top-down design, standardized sub-modules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry.**